SalmaRedaBedair/concurrency-control/chapter_21.md

 - so we read only from transactions that are committed
 - cascade less is the opposite of cascading rollback, it avoid cascading rollback by reading only from transactions that are committed

+## strict scheduling
+- read or write only form transactions that are committed
+- cascade less => prevent only read from uncommitted transactions
+- strict scheduling => prevent both read and write form uncommitted transactions